logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 * When the breakpoint hits, set it so that the exception will print out the error message from running this command: `po $arg1`.
 * Set exception on 'Objective-C' only.
-This will ignore any C++ exceptions if you don't want to see them.0
+This will ignore any C++ exceptions if you don't want to see them.
+* Right click and move breakpoint to User to keep this breakpoint across all your projects!

 ## Return from a Method